Kairn/cook-book-java/applications/README.md

 1. In algorithms where there is the need to efficiently access information by characters.
 Such as a character counting algorithm.

+### Trie

+A tree-like data structure build from characters of strings.

+#### Implementation

+1. A full search trie can be represented by nodes and links to next nodes.
+Each node corresponds to a character (or a prefix if path is taken into consideration) and points to R nodes in an array, where R is the cardinality of the alphabet.
+Each node also contains a stored value that can indicate the presence of the full string and/or the value associated to that string key.
+2. When the alphabet and/or the length of input strings are huge, an alternative is to use a ternary search trie where each node contains 3 links, pointing to nodes whose character is less than, equal to, and greater than the current character of the node.
+To keep the trie balanced, the structure can be built from the knowledge of the alphabet, instead of from the input as in a BST.

+#### When to use

+1. Search strings by prefixes and wildcards.
+2. General efficient string matching for small alphabets and short keys.

 ### ?